arthur555/SLogo/doc/DESIGN_PLAN.md

         * The interpreter executes the parsed AST step-by-step; once it reaches a point where a TurtleCommand is produced, it stops and notifies the EditorController of it, and resumes every tick().
 The period of this tick() should be made very carefully or dynamically depending on the context of the computation within a separate controller.
         * The `TurtleModel` receives a `TurtleCommands` and processes it, and notifies the TurtleController of the new position/angle pair.
         * The `TurtleController`, subscribed to new position/angle pair, fetches it when notified; It then interpolates the intermediate position/angle pairs between (the lastest pair -> new pair) and updates the view accordingly on every tick().
 This tick() is fed by the javaFX loop, and the update interval should be handled by another controller (although not shown on the diagram).
+        * The turtle view is just the actual representation of the turtle.
+This will work with the graph/grid, to ensure the turtle is drawn in the right place, facing the right place, and appropriately draws stroke marks.

     * Diagram
     <a href="https://ibb.co/jUQOEU"><img src="https://preview.ibb.co/muJzop/SLogo.png" alt="SLogo" border="0"></a>